Writing Assembler for Sega Genesis #3

 Colors in CRAM

-Loading into CRAM is performed by setting the color load command at a specific CRAM address to the vdp control port.
-The command format is described in the Sega Genesis Software Manual (1989), I just add that it is enough to add to the address 0x20000 to go to the next color.
+Loading into CRAM is done by setting the color load command at a specific CRAM address in the control port (vdp control).
+The command format is described in the Sega Genesis Software Manual (1989), I will only add that it is enough to add 0x20000 to the address to move to the next color.

 lea Colors,a0 ; pointer to Colors label